What You Need To Know To Keep Your Pet Safe During Halloween Trick-or-Treating

 Glow Sticks have become increasingly popular as a safety tool among Trick-or-Treaters to help keep them visible while walking through neighborhoods and on roadways.
 While the liquid inside glow sticks has been manufactured now with non-toxic ingredients, that doesn’t mean your pet won’t be alarmed at the awful taste.
 This could cause your pet to become agitated and panic.
 Drooling, pawing aggressively at their mouth, and even vomiting have been reported.

 Keeping glow sticks and candles away from pets is easy with these tips:

 - Use electric tea lights in your pumpkins and other decorations.

 - Post a friendly sign letting people know you have a pet, and to please make sure they don’t leave glow sticks behind.

 - Patrol your yard the day after Halloween to ensure no glow sticks were left behind.

 Just because you can eat it, doesn’t mean your pet can.
 This is especially true with it comes to candy.
-Chocolate is especially dangerous for dogs and cats, and, in large amounts, can be lethal.
+Chocolate is especially dangerous for dogs and cats and can be lethal in large amounts.
 Consuming Chocolate can cause vomiting, increased heart rate, diarrhea, rapid breathing, and seizures.
 Chocolate is one of the most commonly discussed “no no’s” for your pet, but did you know Halloween candy that contains artificial sweetener (xylitol) can be just as dangerous?
 Xylitol, even in very small amounts, can cause drops in your pet’s blood sugar that could result in seizures.
 You may think your buddy wants in on the candy action, but just remember even small amounts can be dangerous.
 Your best bet is to just give them treats of their own.

 Not succumbing to the puppy-dog eyes can be easy with these tips: